[Updated: February 21, 2025]

 How do we know if we learn well?

 The conclusion in the previous section addresses that if the in-sample error is small and the out-of-sample error is close to the in-sample error, then the learning model learns something.
 What does it mean the in-sample error is small and the out-sample error is close to the in-sample error?
-How small the in-sample error should be and how close the out-of-sample error could be?
-Of course, if both in-sample error and out-of-sample are zero, the learning model learns perfectly.
-Unfortunately, most of the real-world problems are not like it.
-In fact, the machine learning approach is not about finding the ideal target function; instead, the machine learning approach looks for a hypothesis function $ f$ which approximates to the target function $ g$. (the target function is always unknown; otherwise, we would not bother to use a machine learning approach.)
-In other words, the machine learning approach looks for a good enough solution $ f$ which is close enough to $ g$.
-What does good enough means?
-To quantify how well $ f$ close to $ g$, we need a way to define the distance between $ f$ and $ g$.
+How small should the in-sample error be, and how close could the out-of-sample error be?
+Of course, the learning model learns perfectly if both in-sample and out-of-sample errors are zero.
+Unfortunately, most real-world problems are not like this.
+In fact, the machine learning approach is not about finding the ideal target function; instead, the machine learning approach looks for a hypothesis function $ f$ which approximates the target function $ g$. (the target function is always unknown; otherwise, we would not bother to use a machine learning approach.)
+In other words, the machine learning approach looks for a good enough solution $ f$, which is close enough to $ g$.
+What does good enough mean?
+To quantify how well $ f$ is close to $ g$, we need a way to define the distance between $ f$ and $ g$.
 Usually, it is called an error measure or error function (the error is also referred to as cost or risk).

 Error Measure